Prahlad-m/SQL-and-Databases/README.md

 4. **Populating the Database**
    - Start with sample data entries for products, categories, and customers.
-   - Record sample transactions and sale details.
+   - Record sample transactions and sales details.

 5. **Maintaining the Database**
    - Input sales data regularly and generate weekly reports to monitor performance.